Here's an example of a not-tidy dataset. The columns are storing values of an

 tidy_pew

-If ever wanted to go back to the earlier format, you can use pivot
+If ever wanted to go back to the earlier format, you can use pivot.
+This will

 only rarely be the case though (e.g., you decide to run some specialized